WilliamNovak/NBA-75/readme.md

 * **CSS**
 * **Javascript**

-## CI Pipeline
+## CI/CD Pipeline

-This project implements a Continuous Integration (CI) pipeline using GitHub Actions to ensure code quality and structural consistency on every update to the repository.
+This project implements a Continuous Integration and Deployment (CI/CD) pipeline using GitHub Actions to ensure code quality and structural consistency on every update to the repository.

-The pipeline is automatically triggered on every push to the `main` branch and is divided into two main stages:
+The pipeline is automatically triggered on every push to the `main` branch and is divided into three main stages:

 #### Build Stage
 - Verifies the project structure